githubixx/ansible-role-flanneld/README.md

   "healthz-port": "0" # 0 = disable
 ```

 The settings for Flannel daemon defined in `flannel_settings` can be overriden by defining a variable called `flannel_settings_user`.
 You can also add additional settings by using this variable.
-E.g. to override `healthz-ip` default value and add `kubeconfig-file` setting add the following settings to `group_vars/all.yml` or `group_vars/k8s.yml` or where ever it fit's best for you:
+E.g. to override `healthz-ip` default value and add `kubeconfig-file` setting add the following settings to `group_vars/all.yml` or where ever it fit's best for you:

 ```
 flannel_settings_user: